dudadab/croffle-bot/.github/pull_request_template/default_pr_template.md

----
-name: '[PR] Bug Fixes Pull Request Template'
-about: 'Use this template for submitting bug fix pull requests.'
-title: '[BUG-FIX]: '
-labels: 'need-review, bug'
-assignees: 'github-username'
----

 ## Overview

-- Please provide a brief description of the bug that was fixed and the context in which it occurred.
+- Please provide a brief description of the changes made in this pull request.

 ## Related Issue